 Customer Satisfaction Surveys:

 Customer Satisfaction is no longer a required performance measure or indicator under WIOA, and ETA is not prescribing any specific customer satisfaction metric.
-Customer satisfaction assessment, however, is required for the one-stop certification process and used in the Annual Performance Narrative.
+Customer satisfaction assessment, however, is required for the one-stop certification process and is used in the Annual Performance Narrative.

 Nevada’s customer survey system is known as SARA (Semi-Autonomous Research Assistant) which is designed to contact clients/consumers via text and/or email.
 Nevada’s EmployNV Career Hub offices offer a variety of employment services to jobseekers through their local offices virtually, over the phone, and in person.
 The jobseekers, who are case managed, are sent electronic customer feedback surveys using the SARA program.
 In efforts to collect surveys for all jobseekers who receive services, case managed or not, SARA is being upgraded to send out surveys to all registered jobseekers to capture customer feedback.